Contracting is an amazing way of life. When you go out contracting, numerous benefits open up:

 For instance, Income tax, GST, ACC, KiwiSaver all get dropped on your plate when you become a contractor.
 And if you’ve been working in permanent employment your whole career, it can be very difficult to actually know where to begin.
 Planning for your future can be difficult, as you could be earning an income on an irregular basis.

-Not only that, but there’s a lot of misinformation about contracting (what you need to do to get set up) out there.
+Not only that, but there’s a lot of misinformation (what you need to do to get set up, for example) out there.
 For instance, it’s a common misconception that you need to be registered as a business in order to go out contracting.
 This is absolutely not true, and for those who were given this advice, it’s very likely that you’re doing twice as much tax paperwork as is needed (one return filing for you, the individual; one filing for your registered business).

 Common Myths about Being a Contractor